Apple AirTags could enable domestic abuse in terrifying ways

 We take customer safety very seriously and are committed to AirTag’s privacy and security.
 AirTag is designed with a set of proactive features to discourage unwanted tracking—a first in the industry—and the Find My network includes a smart, tunable system with deterrents that applies to AirTag, as well as third-party products part of the Find My network accessory program.
 We are raising the bar on privacy for our users and the industry, and hope others will follow.

 However, Apple declined to answer any of our specific questions, including whether the company consulted domestic violence organizations when designing AirTags and why they did not extend full AirTag protections to Android users.
-They also declined to address how domestic abusers might exploit AirTags to harass victims.
+They also declined to address how domestic abusers might exploit AirTags to harass people close to them.

 The connection between surveillance and abuse